Rahulbaran/Notes/mysql.md

 - There are following advantages of view in MySQL:-
   - **Simplify complex query**
   - **Increases the Re-usability**
-  - **Help in Data Security** - Allows us to show only authorized information to the users and hide essential data.
+  - **Help in Data Security** - Allows us to show only authorized information to an user and hide essential data.
   - **Enable Backward Compatibility**

 #### Create view